Sino-Soviet relations: Second Sino-Japanese War

-Joint victory over Imperial Japan
+While the Republic of China was concentrating on the Second Sino-Japanese War, the Soviet Union supported Uyghur nationalists in their uprising in Xinjiang and set up Second East Turkestan Republic against the Kuomintang.
+After the CCP defeated the Kuomintang in 1949, the Soviet Union terminated support for the Second East Turkestan Republic.
+The Soviets tried to spread anti-Chinese propaganda among minorities in Xinjiang, but this backfired when Uyghur mobs attacked White Russians and called for them to be expelled from Xinjiang.

 On 8 August 1945, three months after Nazi Germany surrendered, and on the week of the atomic bombings of Hiroshima and Nagasaki by the United States, the Soviet Union launched the invasion of Manchuria, a massive military operation mobilizing 1.5 million soldiers against one million Kwantung Army troops, the last remaining Japanese military presence.
 Soviet forces won a decisive victory while the Kwantung suffered massive casualties, with 700,000 having surrendered.
-The Soviet Union distributed some of the weapons of the captured Kwantung Army to the CCP, who were still battling the KMT in the Chinese Civil War.

 In late August 1945, Stalin proposed to Mao that the region north of the Yangtze river be ruled by the CCP and that the region south by ruled by the KMT.
 According to Wang Jiaxiang, China's first ambassador to the Soviet Union, Stalin was concerned by the independent streak of communist China and was concerned about the prospect of future competition with the Soviet Union.

-Ili Rebellion

-While the Republic of China was concentrating on the Second Sino-Japanese War, the Soviet Union supported Uyghur nationalists in their uprise in Xinjiang and set up Second East Turkestan Republic against the Kuomintang.
-After the Communist Party of China defeated the Kuomintang in 1949, the Soviet Union terminated support for the Second East Turkestan Republic.

-The Soviets tried to spread anti-Chinese propaganda among minorities in Xinjiang, but this backfired when Uyghur mobs attacked White Russians and called for them to be expelled from Xinjiang.

-Pei-ta-shan Incident

-Chinese Muslim forces fought against Soviet and Mongol troops in this incident.
+In September 1945, the CCP dispatched soldiers to Soviet-occupied Manchuria.
+The CCP obtained Japanese arms with Soviet help.
+The Soviet stance regarding the CCP and the KMT oscillated during this period, and in November 1945 the Soviet Union requested that the CCP withdraw from major cities in Manchuria.